 The minute book shall be a well-bound book in which shall be recorded the decision relating to each application together with the vote of each member of the Board present, those absent being so marked, together with other actions of the Board, and including a record of the transactions at hearing.
 The docket book and the minute book may be combined.

-All regularly scheduled meetings of the Board shall be televised on the Greenfield Government Access Channel (“Channel 19”) , unless the meeting location makes such production impossible.
-Special meetings or workshops may be televised, depending on location and availability of broadcast staff.
-The Secretary shall coordinate with the broadcast staff to ensure availability for regular meetings.
-Video tapes of each meeting shall be retained for five (5) years from the date of the meeting and shall be a public record.

-The order of business at all regular meetings of the Board shall be as follows:
+All regularly scheduled meetings of the Board shall be streamed and retained per applicable State requirements.

-Roll Call

-Approval of the minutes of the previous meeting

-Communications

-Report of Committees or Consultant

-Unfinished business

-New business

-Other business

-Adjournment

 PRIOR RULES:

 Any rules which may have been previously passed, setting forth the procedures and duties of the Board of Zoning Appeals, are hereby repealed.